tagbovalentine/BIFX551/Syllabus.md

 -	Office Hours: In-person office hours will be held Wednesdays immediately after class.
 Appointments can be made for other times as needed.
 -	Prerequisites: BIFX 501 or BIFX 502
 -	Textbooks:
-  –	(https://r4ds.had.co.nz/index.html)[R for Data Science] by Garrett Grolemund and Hadley Whickam –	(http://r-pkgs.had.co.nz/)[R Packages] by Hadley Wickham
+  –	[https://r4ds.had.co.nz/index.html](R for Data Science) by Garrett Grolemund and Hadley Whickam –	(http://r-pkgs.had.co.nz/)[R Packages] by Hadley Wickham
   - (https://bookdown.org/yihui/rmarkdown/)[R Markdown: The Definitive Guide] by Yihui Xie, J. J. Allaire, and Garrett Grolemund
 -	GitHub will be used for submitting homework and projects.
 Once you have created a GitHub account, you will be given access to our course repository.